GlowingEgg/next-now-launch/README.md

 - `git remote rm origin` to stop pointing to this repo as a remote
 - `npm install` to add all the node_modules
 - refer to `package.json` for the start and build scripts

+**There's a router at /api.
+Changes made here will be hot-reloaded**